wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-staged-publishing.md

 <a name="Add"></a>
 ## Add a deployment slot to a web app ##

-The web app must be running in the **Standard** mode in order for you to enable multiple deployment slots.
+mThe web app must be running in the **Standard** or **Premium** mode in order for you to enable multiple deployment slots.

 1. On the Quick Start page, or in the Quick Glance section of the Dashboard page for your website, click **Add a new deployment slot**.

 	![Add a new deployment slot][QGAddNewDeploymentSlot]

 	> [AZURE.NOTE]

 	> If the website is not already in **Standard** mode, you will receive the message **You must be in the standard mode to enable staged publishing**.
 At this point, you have the option to select **Upgrade** and navigate to the **Scale** tab of your website before continuing.

-2. In the **Add New Deployment Slot** dialog, give the slot a name, and select whether to clone website configuration from another existing deployment slot.
+2. In the **Add website configuration from another existing deployment slot.
 Click the check mark to continue.

 	![Configuration Source][ConfigurationSource1]

 	The first time you create a slot, you will only have two choices: clone configuration from the default slot in production or not at all.

 	After you have created several slots, you will be able to clone configuration from a slot other than the one in production:

 	![Configuration sources][MultipleConfigurationSources]